openluopworld/aes_128/README.md

 If there is anything wrong or if you have any question, just make an issue or email me.

 ## Todo
-'Todo' may always be 'Todo', so I do not like this word, but...
+'Todo' may always be 'To do', so I do not like this word, but...

+* Implementation
   + Full unroll implementation
   + Look-up-table implementation
   + SIMD implementation, include SSE and AVX
+* Modes
+  + ECB, CBC, CTR and XTS

 ## License